 The stats clearly demonstrate that sustainable economic growth is a must for developing countries like the Philippines.
 Sustained growth is what gives each nation the means to create wealth and alleviate poverty.
 The main driver for this growth is innovation and increased production brought on by Entrepreneurship.

 Entrepreneurship powers innovation

 Many economists believe that entrepreneurs have been the main driving force behind all this.
-Most of today’s advancement in major industries from tech to space exploration has been brought on by entrepreneurial endeavours.
+Most of today’s advancement in major industries, from technological entrepreneurship and management jobs to space exploration, has been brought on by entrepreneurial endeavors.

 The introduction of new goods and services produces a chain reaction in related industries.
 A boom in a specific sector almost always guarantees a boom in related sectors.
 This sustains further development resulting in further growth.
 Likewise, new industries emerge which opens new possibilities.
-The new jobs generated by this continued progress is what improves the standard of living of the general population.
+The new jobs generated by this continued progress are what improve the standard of living of the general population.

 So what sectors in the Philippines are more dominant when it comes to entrepreneurship and helping to power the economy?
 83% of entrepreneurs are in retail trade, hotels and restaurants, while only 3% are involved in the transformative sector – manufacturing, construction, and transportation.
 4% are in agriculture, forestry, and fishing.

 With their tendency to target previously untapped markets, entrepreneurs are in the position to generate new income and revenue streams.
 These emerging markets are what fuels wealth generation that further spurs the industries to grow.